DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Experiments

-\cparagraph{Competiting Baselines} For text classification, we compare \SystemName with: (\(i\)) supervised baselines, BERT\(\rm_{BASE}\) and default TinyBERT~\cite{JiaoYSJCL0L20}, (\(ii\)) semi-supervised UDA~\cite{XieDHL020} and FLiText~\cite{LiuZFHL21}.
-For extractive summarization, we compare: (\(i\)) supervised basline, BERTSUM~\cite{LiuL19}, (\(ii\)) two state-of-the-art semi-supervised extractive summarization methods, UDASUM and CPSUM~\cite{WangMLJZL22}, (\(iii\)) three unsupervised techniques, LEAD-3, TextRank~\cite{MihalceaT04} and LexRank~\cite{ErkanR04}.
-We use the open-source releases of the competing baselines.
+\cparagraph{Competing Baselines} For text classification tasks, we compare \SystemName with: (\(i\)) supervised baselines, BERT\(\rm_{BASE}\) and default TinyBERT~\cite{JiaoYSJCL0L20}, (\(ii\)) semi-supervised UDA~\cite{XieDHL020} and FLiText~\cite{LiuZFHL21}.
 We also compare with other prominent SSL text classification methods and report their results on the Unified SSL Benchmark (USB)~\cite{wang2022usb}.
-Most of these SSL methods work well on CV tasks, and ~\citet{wang2022usb} generalize them to NLP tasks by integrating a 12-layer BERT.
+Most of these SSL methods work well on computer vision (CV) tasks, and ~\citet{wang2022usb} generalize them to NLP tasks by integrating a 12-layer BERT.
 More detailed introductions are given in Appendix ~\ref{sec:baseline}.
+For extractive summarization tasks, we compare: (\(i\)) supervised basline, BERTSUM~\cite{LiuL19}, (\(ii\)) two SOTA semi-supervised extractive summarization methods, UDASUM and CPSUM~\cite{WangMLJZL22}, (\(iii\)) three unsupervised techniques, LEAD-3, TextRank~\cite{MihalceaT04} and LexRank~\cite{ErkanR04}.
+We use the open-source releases of the competing baselines.